 Term life insurance is designed to help ensure your family has the financial protection they need to continue on without you.
-Let’s discuss affordable life insurance options.
+It’s the most affordable type of life insurance and fit into most budgets.

 A term life insurance plan provides protection during a specific period of time, called a term.
 The term you choose can last anywhere from 10 to 40 years.